Epic-Puranic royal genealogies: Satya Yuga

 The Great Flood at the end of Chakshusa manvantara wipes away all life forms.
 Only Vaivasvata Manu is saved by Lord Vishnu, in the avatar of a fish, Matsya to repopulate the earth in the next cycle.
 All royal lines in the present cycle are traced in the itihasas from Manu Vaivasvata's sons and his only daughter Ila.
 Ikshvaku, the eldest son of Manu, establishes the Solar Line (from Vivasvan, the sun-god, the father of Vaivasvata Manu) at Ayodhya in Kosala.
 Iksvaku's younger son Nimi migrates a little further east and founds the house of Videha.
 Its capital Mithila is established by his son Mithi, also called Janaka which later becomes the generic name for the kings of Videha.

-The lunar dynasty is established at about the same time, at Pratisthana (identified with a suburb of modern-day Allahabad) in Madhyadesha (the doab between Ganga and Yamuna rivers) by Pururavas, the son of Ila and Budha, the illegitimate child of Soma, the moon-god.
+The lunar dynasty is established at about the same time, at Pratishthana (identified with a suburb of modern-day Prayagraj) in Madhyadesha (the doab between Ganga and Yamuna rivers) by Pururavas, the son of Ila and Budha, the illegitimate child of Soma, the moon-god.
 The tale of his love for the nymph Urvasi is a tale that has caught the Indian imagination for generations.
 It is the subject of a famous classical work by Kalidasa called Vikramorvasiyam.
 While Ayus, the elder son of Pururavas ascends the throne after him, his younger brother, Amavasu founds another dynasty that reigned over a kingdom, centred around Kanyakubja (modern Kannauj).

 The lunar line again splits into two after the reign of Ayus, the eldest son of Pururavas.
 Nahusa, the eldest son of Ayus, succeeds him, but obtains the position of Indra in the heaven but is banished from there when he lusts after Sachi, the wife of Indra.
 Ksatravrddha, another son of Ayus, establishes the dynasty of Kashi (Varanasi).
 His descendants were called Kaseyas.

 Nahusa's son and successor Yayati was a renowned conqueror and was reckoned as a cakravartin.
 He had two sons named Yadu and Turvasu from Devayani, the daughter of Sukra, the preceptor of asuras.
 He also had three other sons, Druhyu, Anu and Puru from Sarmistha, the daughter of asura king Vrsaparva.
 Yayati installs Puru, the youngest. but the most dutiful son as his successor in the ancestral sovereignty in Pratisthana.
 The elder sons obtain the outlying areas.
 From the sons of Yayati, descend the five famous royal lines of the Yadavas, the Turvasus, the Druhyus, the Anavas and the Pauravas, together called the Pancha Jana or the Five Tribes.